J-A-H/Next-Run/readme.md

 ## Introduction

-Next-Run is an web application that connects basketball players through real-time communication.
+Next-Run is an web application that connects basketball players in the greater Toronto Area through real-time communication.
 It provides live basketball court activity counts via heat maps as well as historical data that tells users when basketball courts are busy.
 Next-Run is built using ReactJs, Express, Pusher realtime libraries and more.

 ## Features
 1. Live heatmap data of courts.